kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 $ npm install
 ```

 This creates a new ClojureScript project in the directory `./hello-world`.
 The rest of this post assumes `hello-world` was used as the project name.
-You may have issues if using a different name.
+You may have issues if you're using a different name.
 Change to that directory and install NPM dependencies.

 ### Points Of Interest